 We know the threats brought by militarisation are many, one being the increase in sex trafficking of indigenous children in Hawai’i.
 It is just one of the aspects of RIMPAC that repeats the reckless spread of disease used to erase indigenous communities by military voyages in the Pacific over generations.

 The New Zealand public never agreed to be a part of the US-led alliance, and our values stand at odds with the abuse of our Pacific neighbours caused by RIMPAC.
 In 2018, RIMPAC used humanitarian aid and disaster relief to cloak these exercises in a veil of legitimacy.
 This language seeks to obscure the very real death and destruction caused by these same militaries across the globe.
+In 2020 it was scaled back due to COVID.
+In 2022 we call for New Zealand to withdraw completely, to be an honourable Pacific partner and prevent all or any militarisation in the region.

 Rocket Lab is a private US company that builds and launches satellites into space for profit.
 Their investors include Lockheed Martin, the world’s largest arms dealer.
 Rocket Lab’s activities in New Zealand include a launch pad on the Mahia peninsula, and production facilities and offices in Auckland and Christchurch.
 They specialise in small satellites to low Earth orbit.
 Their clients include the US military’s Defense Advanced Research Projects Agency, weapons company Airbus Defence and Space Ltd, and private surveillance company Black Sky.